hugo-toha/guides/content/posts/configuration/sections/experiences/index.md

     - Learn k,d,w technology for xyz.
 ```

-Each entry in the `experiences` section should have the following information,
+Each entry in the `experiences` section should have the following information:

 - **company**: Some information about your company.
 You should provide `name`, `url`, `location`, and a brief `overview` of the company.
 - **positions**: A list of positions you have held in the company.
 You can provide multiple positions if you have changed your position in the company.